auth-global/self-documenting-cryptography/README.md

 This repository introduces the concept of self-documenting cryptography, which is the art of using self-reference and self-narration in cryptographic constructions in order to communicate certain indelible facts to legitimate users and other observers.

-Most notably, we propose affixing a metaphorical property tag to password hash functions, so that being able to compute the correct password hash function implies knowledge of the tag.
+Most notably, the Global Password Prehash Protocol (G3P) proposes affixing a metaphorical property tag to password hash functions, so that being able to compute the correct password hash function implies knowledge of the tag.
 If you can crack a self-documenting password hash, you have to know where to report it stolen.
-If you don't know where to report a self-documenting password hash as stolen, then you shouldn't be able to crack it.
+If you don't know where to report it as stolen, then you shouldn't be able to crack it.

-This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the overall resistance to obfuscation.
+This in turn implicates the topic of cryptoacoustics, which is the art of transmitting [signals](https://en.wikipedia.org/wiki/Signal) in the [medium](https://en.wikipedia.org/wiki/Transmission_medium) of cryptographic state changes in ways that are easily decoded and understood by observers, and that maximize the _minimum obfuscation overhead_.
+This is overhead imposed by the most efficient tag obfuscation attack that would be secure against a good reverse engineer.

 Cryptography more typically depends on the property that if you know a key, then you can compute a cryptographic function.
 Cryptoacoustics depends upon the converse: if you can compute some cryptographic function, then you know (part of) its key.
 When this proposition holds, that part of the key can be used to convey a message.

 Conveying a message requires the use of a transmission medium.
 In our scenario, cryptographic state changes serve as a virtual transmission medium.
 This medium is purely mathematical and has no physical basis.
 It arises in the context of past communications that occurred via physical transmission media.

-In the case of the G3P, this context arises because somebody hashed a password, and then somebody else stole that hash.
-Cryptoacoustics abstracts over the exact physical communication that created this context, and summarizes some of the valid inferences that parties must be able to draw in this scenario.
+In the case of the G3P, this context is that somebody hashed a password, and then somebody else stole that hash.

-Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desireable cryptoacoustic properties for most any cryptographic hash function.
+Since most (all?) common cryptographic hash functions exclusive-or their input into a state machine, suffixing a plaintext tag to the end of observer-supplied input plausibly exhibits desirable cryptoacoustic properties for most any cryptographic hash function.

+This tagging process is not unlike a digital watermark, however, the G3P provides no means of authenticating whether or not any purported password hash is genuine or not, so there's plausible deniability baked into this watermarking process.

+Rather, the tag is only readable during the password hashing process.
+Thus, this watermark represents a belief about where a password hash came from, a belief that must be correct to achieve offline attacks on truly genuine hashes.

-This is not an interactive communication protocol, yet noninteractive communication protocols can be extremely useful.
+This is not an interactive communication protocol, yet non-interactive communication protocols can be extremely useful.
 Consider for example broadcast television, broadcast radio, [WSPR](https://en.wikipedia.org/wiki/WSPR_\(amateur_radio_software\)) and other radio beacon protocols, or a physical property tag.

 This project follows various philosophies of documentation-driven design.
 It is also an example of design for reverse engineering.
-The two headline contributions in this repository are the Global Password Prehash Protocol (G3P), and the Seguid Protocol.

 ## Global Password Prehash Protocol (G3P)

-The [G3P](g3p-hash/lib/Crypto/G3P.hs) is a self-documenting password hash function based on PHKDF and [BCrypt](https://www.usenix.org/publications/loginonline/bcrypt-25-retrospective-password-security).
+The [G3P](g3p-hash/lib/Crypto/G3P.hs) is a self-documenting password hash function based on PHKDF wrapped around [bcrypt](https://www.usenix.org/publications/loginonline/bcrypt-25-retrospective-password-security).
 It is [designed](design-documents/g3p.md) to be particularly suitable for use on the user's endpoint before a password is sent to an authentication server.

 The G3P is self-documenting in the sense that password hashes are supposed to be _traceable_ or _useless_ after they have been _stolen_.
 If Acme Corporation were to deploy the G3P, and their password hash database was stolen, then it is supposed to be impossible for the thief to outsource any brute force attacks on Acme's password database without announcing that the password hashes are Acme's.